frank-duff-essays/frank-duff-essays/README.md

 13 September 2025
 Reduced size of H1 font a bit in CSS
 Added user-scalable=yes in html header meta tag
+21 Septemeber
+In CSS file under section added the line-height and font-size attributes.
+Line height for more space between the links and font-size to increase legibility

 <!--
 **frank-duff-essays/frank-duff-essays** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.